F1repup650/discourse-toggle-whisper/README.md

-# discourse-toggle-action
+# discourse-toggle-whisper
-This theme component adds a post menu button for staff users to make a regular post an action.
+This theme component adds a post menu button for staff users to make a regular post a whisper and vice-versa.

-This is never practical.
+This branch has no first post safety checks.

 [:wrench: How to install ](https://meta.discourse.org/t/how-do-i-install-a-theme-or-theme-component/63682)